neoforged/FancyModLoader/README.md

 ## Testing

+The `testproject` folder contains a separate Gradle project, which depends on the main FML Gradle project.
+Either FML itself or the `testproject` can be imported in IDEA to develop FML.
-The `tests` subproject provides several tasks to test FML in various usage scenarios without having to include it in a NeoForge working directory.
+The `testproject` provides several tasks to test FML in various usage scenarios without having to include it in a NeoForge working directory.

 The Gradle property `test_neoforge_version` controls, which NeoForge version is used for these tests.